 - Place a book between their legs and slide it up the wall to meet the crotch firmly as if they are seated on a saddle.

 - Make sure your child still has their heels on the ground, then mark with a pencil where the top of the book the touches the wall.

 - Measure the distance from the floor straight up to the mark.

 FAQ #6: I have a helmet but I don't think it fits my kid properly.
 Is there a brand that you recommend?

 Yes!
-We sell the two different brands that we recommend and all proceeds go directly back into supporting our Community Programs and providing scholarships to families that need it.
-Check out our online shop for current color schemes and sizes.
+We sell the helmets that we recommend and all proceeds go directly back into supporting our Community Programs and providing scholarships to families that need it.
+Check out our online shop for available styles, colors, and sizes.

 Help us apply for nonprofit 501(c)(3) status!
 We have a minimum of $2500 in major donations in progress that require a tax deduction to be completed.
 If you've got it like that, please consider donating to help cover the fees associated with the application process for becoming nonprofit.
 Any amount helps!